wbrowar/admin-bar-component/README.md

 > [!NOTE]
 > If `show-greeting` is removed, the avatar image and the content in the `greeting` slot will no longer be rendered.

+## Using Admin Bar to Show Progress

+When using Admin Bar to make AJAX requests, you can show the progress and resolution of the request using Admin Bar as a visual progress bar.
+Setting the `progress` attribute to a number other than `0` will display a progress bar using a percentage from `0` to `100`.

+Accepted values:
+- `0-99` displays a blue progress bar where the blue is a percentage of the full Admin Bar element.
+- `100` (or above) displays a green progress bar that indicates that the request has completed successfully.
+- `-1` (or below) displays a red progress bar that indicates that the request has failed.

+The colors and the height of the progress bar can be customized using CSS Custom Properties.
+When the hight is changed, the progress bar will align to the bottom of Admin Bar.

 ### Admin Bar Public Properties

 | Attribute Name     | Type      | Default                       | Description                                                                                           |